stemey/baucis-gform/README.md

 #baucis-gform

-Use baucis-gform and [gform-rest-client] to quickly create a data administration ui for your [mongoose] managed data.
+Use baucis-gform and [gform-admin] to quickly create a data administration ui for your [mongoose] managed data.

 ##Examples